Joe Rollino

-Joseph Rollino (March 19, 1905 – January 11, 2010) was a decorated World War II veteran, weightlifter, and strongman.
+Joseph Rollino (March 19, 1905 – January 11, 2010) was an American decorated World War II veteran, weightlifter, and strongman.
 The son of Italian immigrants, Rollino dubbed himself the world's strongest man in the 1920s, moving 3200 lbs with his back during the prime of his career.

 Early life and career

 Rollino was born and raised in Coney Island, Brooklyn, New York, one of 14 children.
 Only 5 ft 5 in tall and weighing 150 lbs, Rollino allegedly began lifting weights in the 1920s and trained for a time with Warren Lincoln Travis.
 He also took up boxing and toured the US as a boxer, fighting under the name Kid Dundee.

 Rollino also became known as a strongman, moving more than a ton, bending nails with his mouth and coins with his bare hands.
 He often appeared on the Coney Island Festival in the 1920s and 30s, being dubbed the world's strongest man.
 Rollino boasted of lifting 635 lbs with one finger.
 He once lifted 450 lbs with his teeth.

 After retiring from active performing, he worked as a longshoreman and once worked as a bodyguard for Greta Garbo.
 Rollino was a lifelong and "devout" vegetarian.
 During his later years, he was known for his winter swimming activities.
 Rollino was part of the Iceberg Athletic Club, a now-defunct swimming club, for more than 20 years.